Surfer12/mojo-academic-research-system/README.md

 - **Quality Assurance**: Multi-stage peer review and validation processes
 - **Reproducibility**: Support for open science practices and transparent methodologies

+## Dependencies

+Some components of this repository rely on [PyTorch](https://pytorch.org/).
+If PyTorch is not installed—such as on macOS systems without GPU support—the unit tests that require it will be skipped automatically.
+Installing PyTorch is recommended to access full functionality.

 ## Key Features

 ### 1. Research Identification & Organization